akram6t/Allin1Calculator/README.md

 ## 📄 License

-This project is licensed under the MIT license - see the LICENSE file for details.
+This project is licensed under the MIT license - see the License file for details.

 ## 🙏 Acknowledgements